 7. AUKEY Battery Pack

 If you’ve ever been on a long photoshoot, you can probably already see the benefit a battery pack will have.
-The battery pack can charge your phone, but the reason I’m including it here as a solid Sony A7iii accessory is because it can also charge your camera battery.
+The battery pack can charge your phone.
+But, the reason I’m including it here as a solid Sony A7iii accessory is because it can also charge your camera battery.
 Especially if you don’t have the third party batteries or refuse to buy third party, you can connect the USB cable from the battery pack into the camera and charge your OEM Sony Z battery.
-An overall must have in any camera bag, this battery pack has saved me way too many times to count.
+An overall must have in any camera bag or tech bag.
+This battery pack has saved me on way too many occasions.

 Aukey 20 000 mAh Battery Pack – $40 from Amazon

 This is one of my favorite tech accessories of all time and is perfect for any traveller and photographer.
 With this one wall plug, I can connect my Sony A7iii charger, my iPhone charger, and my AUKEY battery pack charger without taking more than one power outlet.
 I carry this around everywhere and it has helped me power up all of my photography gear and tech electronics.

 Aukey 3-Port USB Wall Plug – $20 from Amazon

 When I bought a Sony mirrorless camera, the winning factor was how compact it was because I didn’t want to carry something bulky around when shooting.
 The same goes for a camera bag and if you remember from my tech bag essentials post, I typically carry around a Herschel backpack with a two-slot form insert for a camera and a lens.
 This setup only worked when I had my camera and lens, but now I have to carry things like a flash or drone so the Herschel bag didn’t work.